 - Raw - shows the data as displayed in the database.

 - Select a View Type; Tree File View or Flat File View.

 - Import - Right-click in the details pane and select Import to add files from the local disk to the selected folder.

 - Export - Right-click on a file and select Export to save the selected file to the local disk.

 - Open - Right-click on a file and select Open.
 This extracts the file to a temporary location and attempts to open the associated application.
 If the application modifies the file the modifications are written back to the profile in the database.

 - Delete - Right-click on a file and select Delete to remove the selected file from the database.
-Multiple files can be selected using CTRL and shift when selecting files.
+To select mulltiple files press CTRL and Shift when selecting files.
 You can also select a file and delete its contents.

 - Print - Click Print to generate a printable Application File Report for the selected file.